-- Advantages of chassis dynamometer: - Testing the performance of the vehicle and its equipment without dismantling the car - Not necessary to remove the engine and to install it on the test bed - Simple test procedure - Accounts for the mounting in the engine in its vehicle environment - Drawbacks - Precision and repeatability of the measure lower than on engine test bed (transmission losses, tire slip...) - Introduction of sensors limited
+- Advantages of chassis dynamometer: - Testing the performance of the vehicle and its equipment without dismantling the car - Not necessary to remove the engine and to install it on the test bed - Simple test procedure - Accounts for the actual engine implementation in the vehicle environment - Drawbacks - Precision and repeatability of the measure lower than on engine test bed (transmission losses, tire slip...) - Introduction of sensors limited

-- Applications of chassis dynamometer - Check up the tractive power / force at wheels of the car - Make some tests on the powertrain when installed in the vehicle - Estimate and measure the driveline losses - Make some testing in which the real power developed by the vehicle is necessary - Carry out some testing that requires the propulsion system to be implemented in the vehicle to characterize the fuel consumption, the emissions, the noise emissions...
+- Applications of chassis dynamometer - Check up the tractive power / force at wheels of the car - Make some tests on the powertrain when installed in the vehicle - Estimate and measure the driveline losses - Make some testing in which the real power developed by the vehicle is necessary - Carry out tests that requires the propulsion system to be implemented in the vehicle to characterize the fuel consumption, the emissions, the noise emissions...

-Set up on the chassis dynamometer
+Set up on the chassis dynamometer at University of Liege